rajlad414/Task-Management-System/task_management_system/README.md

 Report Generation
 User (CRUD Features)
 etc.
-The Task Management System was developed using HTML, PHP/MySQLi, CSS, JavaScript (jQuery/Ajax), and Bootstrap for the design.
+The Task Management System was developed using HTML, PHP/MySQLi, CSS, JavaScript, and Bootstrap for the design.